sigasi/sigasi_insights/content/vscode/projects.md

 The extension will start once a `.project` file is detected in the root of the open folder.

-The project settings and library mappings are now compatible with Sigasi Studio on Eclipse.
+The project settings and library mappings are now compatible with {{< siste >}}.
 See the {{< page "/manual/projectsetup.md" >}} manual page for all details.

 For project configuration, open the **[Project View]({{< ref "vscode/views.md#project-view" >}})**.

 ## Library configuration

-To change library mappings, you can use the right-click menu and select **Set to Library** to change library mappings.
+To change library mappings, you can use the right-click menu and select **Set Library**.
+Then you can select an existing library or choose **New Library...** to type a new library name.

 ## Workspace